-Though campground camping has been a favorite past-time in North America since William H. H. Murray published the popular book ‘Adventures in the Wilderness’ in the late1800’s where he popularized the past time, it wasn’t until the opening of the 2,448-mile-long Route 66 that road-tripping literally took off.
+Although campground camping has been a favorite pastime in North America since William H. H. Murray published the popular book ‘Adventures in the Wilderness’ in the late 1800s where he popularized the pastime, it wasn’t until the opening of the 2,448 mile long Route 66 that road-tripping literally took off.
 Along with the iconic road trip came modern-day car camping.
-This great American past time sparked expansive growth for outdoor brands such as Coleman Company and The Eureka Tent and Awning Company, both of which have been around since the late 1800s.
+This great American pastime sparked expansive growth for outdoor brands such as Coleman Company and The Eureka Tent and Awning Company, both of which have been around since the late 1800s.

 A Brief History of the Road Trip

 According to Wikipedia, the world’s first recorded long-distance road trip by automobile took place in Germany in August 1888 when Bertha Benz, the wife of Karl Benz, the inventor of the first patented motor car (the Benz Patent-Motorwagen), traveled from Mannheim to Pforzheim (a distance of 106 km (66 mi)) in the third experimental Benz motor car (which had a maximum speed of 10 miles per hour (16 km/h)) and back, with her two teenage sons Richard and Eugen, but without the consent and knowledge of her husband.

 Wikipedia goes on to say that the first successful North American transcontinental trip by automobile took place in 1903 and was piloted by H. Nelson Jackson and Sewall K. Crocker, accompanied by a dog named Bud.
 The trip was completed using a 1903 Winton Touring Car, dubbed “Vermont” by Jackson.